A PECULIAR SHADE OF BLUE

 An important part of the creative process follows an unfolding journey through the mirror the earth provides in real time.
 While ideas seed each stanza, once work begins, the trajectory often takes the work into unexpected corners.
 Each stanza expresses a distinct 'world' within the journey of grief.

-Here follows a breakdown of each stanza's progress - go to the side menu to jump between stanzas.
+Here follows a breakdown of each stanza's progress.

 HOLLOW reached draft stage within for this cycle of R+D in March 2021.

 While Spiderflower works with earth-engaged performance research, HOLLOW is the only stanza set within an entirely human-made environment specifically devoid of any natural connection.